Table of Contents

 - Or they have no clue you can text-enable a landline.

-But guess what?
-These myths are costing you leads, sales, and long-term customer loyalty.
-If you can remove the friction of unanswered calls and unread emails, you give your business a direct path to customers’ eyes—and wallets.
+These misconceptions may be costing you valuable leads, sales, and long-term customer loyalty.
+Eliminating the friction of unanswered calls and unread emails gives your business a direct line to your customers’ attention, and their purchasing decisions.

-Landline texting is exactly what it sounds like: enabling your existing business phone number (even if it’s a “hardwired” landline) to send and receive SMS (and sometimes MMS) messages.
+Landline texting for business is exactly what it sounds like: enabling your existing landline phone number or VoIP line (even if it’s a “hardwired” landline phone number) to send and receive SMS (and sometimes MMS) messages.

 Key benefits of using your landline to text: